AngelosFikias0/AngelosFikias0/README.md

 ## 👋 Hey there!
 I'm Angelos Fikias

-🚀 I'm a Computer Science student at the University of Macedonia, focused on building and deploying scalable, maintainable software that solves real problems with precision.
+🚀 Computer Science student at the University of Macedonia with focus on software engineering, DevOps and cloud infrastructure.
+I build scalable, maintainable systems that solve real problems with precision, bridging development, delivery and infrastructure to ship production-ready solutions quickly and reliably, while driving ownership, accountability and leadership within agile teams.

-### ⚡ What I Do

-**Software Engineering**
-I design and build end-to-end systems that are modular, scalable, and production-ready.
-That makes me effective at owning and delivering complete projects.

-**DevOps Engineering**
-I streamline delivery with CI/CD, Docker and infrastructure as code.
-Faster releases, better traceability, fewer bottlenecks.

-**Cloud Infrastructure**
-I deploy to various cloud platforms with a focus on scalability, availability and cost-efficiency, crucial for systems that need to grow reliably.

-**Collaboration and Ownership**
-I contribute to team projects with clear communication, structured organization and accountability.
-I take responsibility for tasks and help keep progress consistent.

 ---